graemet-umich/Credit_Risk_Analysis/README.md

 ## Summary

 The accuracy in unbalanced classification is sometimes not a good measure of the quality of the model.
-With this data, if one classifies every application as low risk, the accuracy would be xxx.
+With this data, if one trivially classifies every application as low risk, the accuracy would be 0.9950.
 That being said, the accuracy of the ensemble methods is better than that of the sampling methods, and the best accuracy of 0.9317 is obtained by the easy ensemble AdaBoost classifier.

 The high-risk precisions of the ensemble methods are higher than those of the sampling methods (all 0.01), but they are all low.
 The highest precision of 0.09 is obtained by the easy ensemble AdaBoost classifier.
 The interpretation is that if someone is classified as high-risk, then there is only a 9% chance that they actually are high risk (91% are actually low-risk).